symfony/symfony-docs/components/config/definition.rst

 Validate configuration values
 -----------------------------

 After loading configuration values from all kinds of resources, the values and their structure can be validated using the "Definition" part of the Config Component.
 Configuration values are usually expected to show some kind of hierarchy.
 Also, values should be of a certain type, be restricted in number or be one of a given set of values.
-For example, the following configuration (in Yaml) shows a clear hierarchy and some validation rules that should be applied to it (like: "the value for 'auto_connect' must be a boolean value"):
+For example, the following configuration (in Yaml) shows a clear hierarchy and some validation rules that should be applied to it (like: "the value for ``auto_connect`` must be a boolean value"):

 .. code-block:: yaml